Design Students, Ballay Center Contribute to Coulter Welcome Center Updates

 Helen Zhang (CFA ‘25) and Hannah Lesser (CFA ‘24) assembled the 368 blocks on 23 pipes aligned together, adding washers and bearings in between the triangular blocks.

 Updates to the Coulter Welcome Center on the first floor of the Tepper Building(opens in new window) originated in a graduate design class with the goal of fostering a sense of belonging through active, engaging exhibits to showcase the university’s strengths beyond academics.
-The student-led effort is a collaboration among the Provost’s Office, the School of Design and the Joseph Ballay Center for Design Fusion(opens in new window) in the College of Fine Arts, University Communications and Marketing, and Enrollment Marketing.
+The student-led effort is a collaboration among the Provost’s Office, the School of Design and the Joseph Ballay Center for Design Fusion(opens in new window) in the College of Fine Arts, University Communications and Marketing, and Enrollment Management.

 “We spent a good amount of time considering what prospective students and visitors could gain from interacting with the space,” said Zhang, a senior BXA(opens in new window) student studying design and film/visual media studies.
 “We wanted to make a unique tactile experience you can’t get from a website, and a story that really does show what it’s like at CMU past the academic standing and prestige.”